iboB/ibob.github.com/_posts/2022-09-04-the-case-for-optional-ref-and-void.md

 This is not a pretty function, but it works.
 Well, at least as long as we only care about the truthiness of the return value.
 If we want to propagate the the result into more template code, this has the potential to cause much headache.

-Now, imagine we did have an otpional type with specializations for references and `void`.
+Now, imagine we did have an optional type with specializations for references and `void`.
 Then we could write something like this:

 ```c++
 template <typename F, typename...
 Args>